 Holiday pay will be at the worker’s normal rate of pay, calculated on the basis of the worker’s normal hours of work.
 This leads to many complexities.
 Employers should start by calculating holiday pay based on an average weekly wage.
 This includes many of the extra payments regularly made to employees: for example, any extra payments for Sunday working should be included, not just normal hours.

 Workers are all entitled to a week’s normal holiday pay in respect of each week of their statutory 5.6 weeks’ (or 28 days’) holiday entitlement.
 A week’s pay is either:

 - The normal rate of weekly pay, if the worker’s hours or pay do not vary.

 - The average remuneration over the previous 52 weeks (or however many complete weeks the individual has worked if less than a year), if their hours or remuneration varies.

 (Note that the averaging period for calculating holiday was increased from 12 to 52 weeks on 6 April 2020 under the Good work plan.)

 However, what is normal weekly pay and average remuneration?
 The position is clear if there is just a basic salary to take into account, but there has been significant uncertainty as to whether overtime and commission should always be taken into account when calculating a week’s holiday pay.

-When calculating employee holiday pay it is well established that the following elements should be included:
+When calculating holiday pay, it is well established that the following elements should be included:

 - Contractual overtime – the Employment Rights Act 1996 says that pay for a working week includes basic pay and overtime if this is contractual.

-- Contractual bonuses or commission or shift work – if an employee's hours and pay vary perhaps because of bonuses or commission or shift work then the average hourly rate over the preceding 12 weeks takes into account the extra payments.
+- Contractual bonuses – if an employee's hours and pay vary, perhaps because of bonuses, or commission, or shift work premiums, then the average hourly rate over the preceding 52 weeks (12 weeks prior to 6 April 2020) takes into account the extra payments.